Hiwonder-docs/ROS-Robot-Control-Board/source/docs/3_RosRobot_Controller_Program_Analysis.md

 There are two kinds of commands, write command and read command.
 Write command: normally, it followed by parameters, write the parameters of the corresponding function into the servo to complete a certain action.

-Read command: normally, it will not followed by parameters, when the servo received “**read command**”, it will return the corresponding data immediately , the returned command value with parameters is the same as the "**read command**" value that sent to the servo.
-So the PC software must immediately prepare to change itself to “**read condition**” after it sends the reading command.
+Read command: normally, it will not followed by parameters, when the servo received "**read command**", it will return the corresponding data immediately , the returned command value with parameters is the same as the "**read command**" value that sent to the servo.
+So the PC software must immediately prepare to change itself to "**read condition**" after it sends the reading command.

 The following table is command that the PC software send to servos.